eSTAR Pilot program by Health Canada & US FDA

 The EU Cybersecurity Act certifies Cybersecurity for ICT products, services, and processes.

-According to the Cybersecurity Act, manufacturers are required to demonstrate state of art in the design, development, and improvement of their medical devices throughout their life cycle.
 During that period, the manufacturers must consider the safety, security, and efficacy of the medical devices, and in vitro diagnostic safety mechanism design must be considered early during the manufacturing process.

 Source: MDCG 2019-16 Guidance on Cybersecurity of medical devices